CleverCloud/documentation/content/changelog/2023-11-10-healthcheck-for-java.md

 excludeSearch: true
 ---

-You can now define the paths that the orchestrator will call to validate a deployment for Java appliactions through one or multiple `CC_HEALTH_CHECK_PATH` environment variables.
+You can now define the paths that the orchestrator will call to validate a deployment for Java applications through one or multiple `CC_HEALTH_CHECK_PATH` environment variables.
 It works as follows:

 * If the application responds on this specified path, and the response code is between `200` and `300`, the orchestrator considers that the deployment has been validated.
 * If it responds with another error code outside this interval, the application is considered to have failed its deployment.